raimon49/pip-licenses/README.md

 ## Description

-`pip-licenses` is a CLI tool for checking the software license of installed packages with pip.
+`pip-licenses` is a CLI tool for checking the software license of installed Python packages with pip.

 Implemented with the idea inspired by `composer licenses` command in Composer (a.k.a PHP package management tool).